 Roughly 1,000 people attended the annual Governor’s Prayer Breakfast” Thursday morning in Jefferson City.
 Guests dined on omelets, bacon and hash browns during a presentation that concluded in less than 45 minutes.

-The event is bipartisan in nature, and light in its non-denominational Christian message.
 Although politics are not part of the presentation, the keynote speaker at the breakfast is known to have strong opinions.

 The Reverend John Lindell heads the James River Church in Springfield, which is affiliated with the Assembly of God.
 His Sunday congregations top 15,000 on a regular basis.